Skip to main content

 stellar-registry Manage contract deployment and versions:

-stellar registry publish --wasm contract.wasm --wasm-name my-contract # Publish contract to the registry
+stellar registry publish --wasm contract.wasm --wasm-name unverified/my-contract

-stellar registry deploy --contract-name instance --wasm-name my-contract # Deploy a contract instance
+# Deploy a contract instance

-stellar registry create-alias my-contract-instance # Install deployed contracts locally
+# Install deployed contracts locally

 Use --help on any command for usage instructions.
+Use the unverified/ prefix for open publishing.

 Smart Contract Deployment